 Carnegie Mellon University

-Duke's Massive Open Online Courses initiative is a newer program released in 2012.
-It offers about 20 courses through its partnership with Coursera.
+Duke's Massive Open Online Courses initiative offers about 20 courses through its partnership with Coursera.
 Examples of available courses include irrational behavior, bioelectricity, astronomy, medical neuroscience and chemistry, to name a few.
-Duke is the 7th best national university, based on 2014 U.S. News rankings.
+Duke is the 8th best national university, based on 2016 U.S. News rankings.